 Each state in India has a State level Banker’s Committee (SLBC), the purpose of which is to act as the main coordination body for financial institutions within a given state.
 These committees, each convened and housed by a designated “lead bank”, are also responsible for authoring certain development plans for their state.
 One such plan, the Financial Inclusion Plan (FIP), outlines the location and number of banking correspondents (BCs) to be set up in each district within villages of more than 2000 persons by December 2012, as mandated by the government.
 The data layer that you see on this map was collected from each SLBC’s individual website, where FIPs are made public.
 Links to each SLBCs’ respective websites, individual FIP, and the datasets themselves are included in a spreadsheet available for download here.
 When hovering over each district on this data layer, an interactive pop-up box provides users with supplemental information indicating the name of the district and state, the total number of planned BCs and the bank set to host the majority of BCs within that district.
 If two or more such banks tied hosting the majority of BCs, we used both (or all) of their names as this value.
 In addition to the source file and our aggregated file representing what we chose to map of the FIP plans, we are also providing a folder full of the raw data from each SLBC website as well as the cleaned-up machine readable formats used to create the file for our map.
 Please note that FIPs’ implementation is at various levels of completeness across India.

-Four layers within this map offer insight into the number of MFIs operating in each district, the number of points of service (defined as branch locations) for each MFI, the total number of outstanding loans per district, and the total amount of loan portfolio in each district for the fiscal quarter ending on June 30, 2012.
+Four layers within this map offer insight into the number of points of service (defined as branch locations) for each MFI as of June 30, 2012, and then the number of MFIs operating in each district the total number of outstanding loans per district and the total amount of loan portfolio in each district for the fiscal quarter ending on March 31, 2013.
 Please note again that if two or more MFIs tied for having the most branches in a district or state, we used both (or all) of their names as the value of “MFI with Most Branches” within the points of service layer.
 These data are sourced directly from the respective MFIs, which have been gathered together by our field unit in India.
 MIX works in partnership with the Small Industries Bank of India (SIDBI) to collect these layers of data.

 The map shown on the initial load of this page shows the combined MFI points of service and the SLBC layers to allow for a more immediate comparison of the two datasets.
 Please note that a value of “No Data” has been given to districts with no SLBC data, as the data do not clearly indicate whether there are no BCs in these districts or that there is a discrepancy between what the state and what MIX’s shapefile consider to be its districts.
 This point is elaborated further in the shapefiles and boundaries section.